Refinancing: Which Option is for You?

-Perhaps you'd like to pull out some equity (cash out) to put toward other debt.
-If you have some debt with higher interest (such as credit cards or car loans), you might be able to pay that debt off with a loan with a lower rate through your refinance, if you have the right amount of home equity.
+Do you have other debt, maybe with a high interest rate, that you'd like to consolidate?
+If you own any debt with high interest (such as credit cards or vehicle loans), you may be able to take care of that debt with a lower rate loan through your refinance, if you have the right amount of equity.

 Building up Equity More Quickly

-Do you hope to build up home equity quicker, and pay off your mortgage sooner?
-You should consider refinancing to a shorterterm loan, often a 15-year mortgage loan.
-You will be paying less interest and increasing your home equity faster, although your payments will generally be bigger than they were.
-But, you could be able to switch without much increase in your monthly payment if your longer term mortgage loan was closed a while back, and the balance remaining is somewhat low.
-You may even pay less!
-To help you figure out your options and the numerous benefits in refinancing, please contact us at (512) 291-6100.
-We are here for you.
+Are you planning to fatten up your home equity faster, and pay your mortgage off sooner?
+If this is your hope, the refinance can move you to a loan program with a shorter term, like a 15 year loan.
+You will be paying less interest and growing your equity faster, although your payments will likely be bigger than they were.
+However, if you've held your current 30-year mortgage for a long time and the remaining balance is somewhat low, you might be do this without raising your monthly payment — it's even possible to save!
+To help you figure out your options and the multiple benefits in refinancing, please contact us at (512) 291-6100.
+We are here to help you reach your goals!